 By ensuring that learning is engaging, relevant, challenging and significant, we set out to meet the diverse needs of the students through the PYP, informed by the values in the IB learner profile.

-The Junior Years at Chatsworth give students a chance to shine and grow as individual learners.
-The skills and attributes developed in the Early Years are immediately put to use, with students taking ownership of their learning, creating rich inquiries and achieving personal and academic goals.
+The primary years at Chatsworth give students a chance to shine and grow as individual learners.
+The skills and attributes developed in the early years are immediately put to use, with students taking ownership of their learning, creating rich inquiries and achieving personal and academic goals.
 Junior Years students mature as leaders, taking responsibility for school projects, action groups and community events.
-The final year of Junior Years culminates in a PYP Exhibition, a powerful celebration and showcase of student learning and development.
+The final year of primary school culminates in a Year 6 PYP Exhibition, a powerful celebration and showcase of student learning and development.

 Our language curriculum is balanced and challenging, permeating into all subject areas, developing our students as inquiry learners.
 We nurture an appreciation of language in its many forms by learning language, about language and through language.
 Listening, speaking, reading, writing, viewing and presenting skills and language outcomes are embedded into daily curriculum planning and assessment.

 Chatsworth offers comprehensive EAL (English as an Additional Language) support to students who are not native English speakers.
 English is our language of classroom instruction.
 We aim to support all EAL students, helping them to meet classroom learning outcomes, supporting them to actively participate in the wider Chatsworth community.

 At Chatsworth, students become confident in the language of mathematics, using it as a way of thinking, instead of a series of facts and equations to be memorised.
 Mathematics is a vehicle to support inquiry, helping students to make sense of the world.
 Our mathematics curriculum and instruction is inquiry-based, child centered and hands-on.
 All teachers differentiate mathematics teaching and learning to accommodate for the range of learning styles and abilities within their class.